kiranbhusalusha-bit/study-buddies/README.md

 # 3. Features Implemented in Sprint 4

 ## I. User Authentication (Login System)

-### Features
 - Users can register and log in
 - Session-based authentication is used
 - Logout feature implemented

 ### User Story Link
 > "I want to create and access my profile as a student so that I can communicate with other users."

 ### Importance